 Picking the right course for your sixth form study is an exciting time.
 At Winstanley College, we offer a range of engaging courses to suit your individual needs and prospective career choices.
-These include A-levels and Vocational Level 3 courses.
+These include A-levels, Vocational Level 3 courses and the new T-level in Media, Broadcast and Production.

 Most Winstanley students study three A-levels or the equivalent mixed programme (a combination of A-levels and vocational subjects).
 We have over 40 subjects to choose from.
 It is also possible to take four qualifications here and we discuss whether this is appropriate with you individually when you apply.
 Some students may need to re-sit English or Maths GCSE, whilst others may take the AS EPQ to support their progression to University, which is also offered at Winstanley.

 Each course will start with an induction period to help you to recognise what is being asked of you, and to move you up to a new level of work and understanding.
 Alongside your subject choices, you also receive weekly pastoral support from your Personal Tutor.
 There is a wide range of enrichment activity to choose from on our ‘Winstanley Extra’ programme and students also receive additional timetabled support via teacher-led tutorials or the cross-college Study Support team.

 A full list of entry requirements can be found below